cdl-geneseo/geneseo-dictionary/P/Pledge-Mom.md

 # Pledge Mom

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pledge Mom

 Created by  Unknown User (ac45), last modified on Apr 07, 2019

 (n.)
 Person who is in charge of pledging in a Sorority.
 Example: She was recently elected pledge mom.
 (A Chen, N-R, 2019).